Wealthsimple Crypto Product Risk Disclosure

 The Crypto Asset markets are sensitive to new developments, and since volumes are still maturing, any significant changes in market sentiment (by way of sensationalism in the media or otherwise) can induce large swings in volume and subsequent price changes.
 Crypto Asset prices on trading platforms have been volatile and subject to influence by many factors, including the levels of liquidity, public speculation on future appreciation in value, swings in investor confidence and the future growth of alternative Crypto Assets that may gain market share.
 In certain circumstances, it may become difficult or impossible to assess the value of your Crypto Assets.
 The trading of Crypto Assets on public trading platforms has a limited history.
 The prices available on those platforms have, in some cases, been more volatile and subject to influence by additional factors not specific to the value of Crypto Assets, including liquidity levels and operational interruptions.

 Operational interruptions can limit the liquidity of Crypto Assets on the trading platform, which could result in volatile prices and reduced confidence in the Crypto Assets traded on those platforms.
 Wealthsimple Crypto uses multiple brokers, which we refer to as liquidity providers, to buy and sell the Crypto Assets that we trade for you.
 These liquidity providers connect to multiple trading platforms in order to ensure ongoing liquidity of Crypto Assets.
 Use of multiple liquidity providers and multiple trading platforms is designed to reduce the liquidity risk and operational risk associated with any one trading platform.
 However, there is a risk that the liquidity sources accessed directly and indirectly by Wealthsimple Crypto are unable to return the best possible prices or execution quality on your behalf.
-This risk may be greater during periods of high market volatility or operational outages at a major trading platform.
+Liquidity providers may also reject orders for a variety of reasons, including that the order exceeds size or rate limits imposed by them.
+These risks may be greater during periods of high market volatility or operational outages at a major trading platform.

 A shift in regulatory characterization of a Crypto Asset as a security or derivative could also impact its liquidity and transactability.
 If there is a change in the regulatory status or characterization of a Crypto Asset available for trading, Wealthsimple Crypto will re-assess the status and risks of the Crypto Asset and update you accordingly.
 We monitor changes by participating in open governance forums and also by actively communicating with our regulators, Liquidity Providers and custodian(s), each of which is similarly engaged in crypto asset communities and regulatory decisions.
 See also section 6 below.